 2. Identity Management Services

 You make the rules.
-Identity Management Services, such as Microsoft Enterprise Mobility + Security (EMS), allow your organization to specify authentication requirements with a whole new set of criteria.
-Cloud-based dual factor authentication, patching and AV requirements, and even bio-metrics like fingerprints can be leveraged to ensure your data is secure.
+Identity Management Services, such as Microsoft Enterprise Mobility + Security (EMS), allows your organization to specify authentication requirements with a whole new set of criteria.
+Cloud-based dual-factor authentication, patching and anti-virus requirements, and even bio-metrics like fingerprints can be leveraged to ensure your data is secure.